j19sch/j19sch.github.io/posts/2023/20230114-work-management-tools.md

-# Intermezzo: Affordances. signifiers, and constraints
+# Affordances. signifiers, and constraints (intermezzo / interlude)

 ## Affordances -> how our tools shape us